Director of Business Incubation

 Tony Frontera is a lecturer in entrepreneurship at Binghamton University with 25 years of sales and management experience in specialty retailing and manufacturing.
 He also has a background in marketing through his time heading up marketing for the McIntosh Laboratory.

-Emma Baudendistel provides administrative support to the Office of Entrepreneurship & Innovation Partnership.
-She serves as key support for the Start-Up companies at Binghamton University and aids with event planning for the department.
-General office activities include mail distribution, phone traffic, preparing travel documents, processing legal documents, billing and provides support to the Assistant Vice President for Entrepreneurship and Economic Development.
+Emma Baudendistel provides support to the Office of Entrepreneurship & Innovation Partnership.
+She serves as a key coordinator in event planning for the department and assists with Start-Up companies at Binghamton University.
+She also provides support to the Assistant Vice President for Entrepreneurship and Economic Development.
+Emma assists the Southern Tier Clean Energy Program Director with recruiting companies to the region and representing the Clean Energy Program.

 Director, IP Management and Licensing